MicrosoftDocs/win32/desktop-src/TermServ/imstscax-startconnected.md

 This property is most useful when the control properties are set in the parameter list of an &lt;OBJECT&gt; tag, rather than through script calls.

 This property can be used only if the server name is also specified using the server property.
-This parameter has to be set before the control starts up—for example, by including it in the parameter list of an &lt;OBJECT&gt; tag when using the control from a webpage.
+This parameter has to be set before the control starts up for example, by including it in the parameter list of an &lt;OBJECT&gt; tag when using the control from a webpage.

 For more information about Remote Desktop Web Connection, see [Requirements for Remote Desktop Web Connection](requirements-for-remote-desktop-web-connection.md).